ANTI-OPPRESSION STATEMENT

 We regularly sponsor educational conferences and efforts that center marginalized voices and experiences in the field.
 This year we sponsored the Association for Size Diversity and Health (ASDAH), BIPOC Eating Disorder, FEDUP Collective, and Weight Stigma Conferences, as well as an educational series by RDs for Neurodiversity.

 Center for Body Trust embodies values, policies and practices to create access to the resources we offer.
 Black, Indigenous and People of Color, trans and non-binary folks, queer people, super and infinifat folks, and people with disabilities are disproportionately impacted by barriers to healthcare and wellness services due to systemic and institutionalized systems.
 We wish to push back against this impact by offering a three-tiered pricing structure: equity, standard and standard plus.
 People who can pay the standard and standard plus price for our services create the capacity for others to access support, helping us meet everyone’s needs.
 A minimum of 25% of the spaces available in our programs are reserved for equity pricing, and we always have low/no cost spots set aside for people who need to request additional equity pricing.
-In 2022, fourteen people were granted very low/no-cost spots in our Certification Program and 52 joined at the equity price.
+In 2022, 14 people were granted very low/no-cost spots in our Certification Program and 52 joined at the equity price.
 In our 2023 Certification cohort, 23 low/no-cost spots were granted and 31 people joined at equity pricing.
+In our 2024 Certification cohort, 33 low/no-cost spots were granted and 36 people joined at equity pricing.
 Our aim is to make our programs available to anyone who wants to join us, while also compensating our team, speakers and guest teachers with a sustainable wage for their brilliance, time, and labor.

 We are committed to making our work as accessible as possible for everyone, as access-centered exchange of information benefits all of us, not just people with disabilities and audio/visual impairments.
 We strive to make all of our content screen-reader friendly and all recorded videos and live webinars include closed captions and/or transcripts.
 We also invite all of our program participants to make additional requests for accommodations.